An Anatomy of Farce

 With Ray Cooney back on stage, Michael Arditti looks at what goes into a good farce

-To many audiences, laughter is itself a farcical litmus test.
-Ray Cooney reports: ‘Someone once said the sole purpose of farce is to get laughs’; which is a perfectly respectable ambition.
-People need to laugh, even in adversity, hence the traditional Jewish joke; while the first casualty of mental illness is a sense of humour.
-But a writer such as John Mortimer goes further, seeing farce as the fundamental dramatic genre: ‘most of life is farce, whoever said history repeats itself first as tragedy, then as farce was right.’
+To many audiences, laughter is the litmus test of farce.
+Ray Cooney declares: ‘Someone once said the sole purpose of farce is to get laughs.’
+That is a perfectly respectable ambition.
+People need to laugh, even in adversity, hence the traditional Jewish joke.
+Meanwhile, the first casualty of mental illness is a sense of humour.
+Playwright and novelist, John Mortimer, goes further, seeing farce as the quintessential dramatic genre: ‘Most of life is farce.
+Whoever said history repeats itself first as tragedy, then as farce was right.’

-The word itself derives from the French for ‘ stuffing’ and refers either to a medieval custom of ’stuffing’ a programme with several short pieces or the liturgy with comic scenes.
-Traditional French farce has its roots in Moliere and commedia dell ‘arte; but the first generally accepted English version is little more than a hundred years old: The Private Secretary, adapted from the German by Charles Hawtrey in the 1880s and starring Beerbohm Tree.
+The word itself derives from the French for ‘stuffing’ and refers to the medieval custom of either ‘stuffing’ a programme with several short pieces or the liturgy with comic scenes.
+Traditional French farce has its roots in Moliere and commedia dell ‘arte; but the first generally accepted English version is little more than a hundred years old: The Private Secretary, adapted from the German by Charles Hawtrey in the 1880s and starring Herbert Beerbohm Tree.

 This was followed by the ‘Court’ farces of Arthur Pinero; the most celebrated of which.
-The Magistrate, contains thearchetypal farcical plot, when the hero, a pillar of Victorian society, escapes in compromising circumstances from the police and appears in court with a filthy collar and black eye.
-As Brian Rix, still a byword for the genre, puts it ‘All farces have the same thread running through them, though they may be presented differently: people with reputations to lose caught in situations where they can lose them. ‘
+The Magistrate, contains the archetypal farcical plot, in which the hero, a pillar of Victorian society, escapes in compromising circumstances from the police and appears in court with a filthy collar and black eye.
+As Brian Rix, long a byword for the genre, puts it ‘All farces have the same thread running through them, though they may be presented differently: people with reputations to lose caught in situations where they can lose them.’

-The action is propelled by panic, as characters lie to save face, which compounds their troubles since they now have to deal not only with the original problem but also the lie and hence behave even more bizarrely.
+The action of a farce is propelled by panic, with characters lying to save face, which compounds their troubles since they now have to deal not only with the original problem but also the lie and hence they behave even more bizarrely.
 The art of a master farceur is supreme, as Marcel Achard said of Feydeau: ‘It is not simple to combine the skill of a clockmaker, an inventor, a chess-player, a mathematician and a comic writer.’

 Despite the common ground of laughter, the world of farce is very different to that of comedy.
 In John Mortimer’s view, ‘Comedy is to do with people saying funny lines.
 In farce, after the first ten minutes there’s no time to make jokes because they’re so busy running around; the laughs come from character and situation.
 The biggest laughs in farce are on lines like “what?”‘

-In fact, farce is far closer to tragedy.
-As Ned Sherrin says, ’It’s the same complications: people put in impossible situations, but with different results.’
-The discovery of two simple items of clothing - braces and a handkerchief - can produce the very different dramas of A Flea In Her Ear and Othello.
-Jumping into a grave is tragic in Hamlet, while tampering with a coffin is farcical in Loot.
+In fact, farce is more akin to tragedy.
+As Ned Sherrin says, ‘It’s the same complications: people put in impossible situations, but with different results.’
+The discovery of two simple items of clothing – braces and a handkerchief – can produce the very different dramas of A Flea In Her Ear and Othello.
+Jumping into a grave is tragic in Hamlet, whereas tampering with a coffin is farcical in Loot.
 As Mortimer neatly defines it: ‘Farce is tragedy played at a thousand revolutions a minute.’

-This emphasis on speed is also of the essence, both in the writing of farce - Feydeau declared ‘When in one of my pieces, two characters must not meet, I bring them together as soon as I can’ - and the playing.
+This emphasis on speed is also of the essence, both in the writing and playing of farce.
+Feydeau declared ‘When in one of my pieces, two characters must not meet, I bring them together as soon as I can.’
 Which is why so many writers, whether Ben Travers at the Aldwych, Brian Rix at the Whitehall or even Peter Rogers and Gerald Thomas in the Carry On films, have relied on a stock troupe of actors.
 Instant identification saves time.

 Orton may have inverted it and Fo subverted it, but traditional farce still aims for the happy ending and endorses the status quo.
 Changes in social convention have been reflected in the humour - as Cooney remarks ‘When I first played with Brian Rix, we were allowed only one “bloody” in an evening’ - but the conventional virtues of hearth and home continue to be extolled.
 Thus, although the central couple in Don’t Dress for Dinner are rampant adulterers and a worse advertisement for marriage could not be found, come the final curtain, they trot merrily up to bed.